Fits

 The symptoms of fits can vary depending on the type and severity of the seizure.
 Common symptoms include:

-- Loss of consciousness or altered consciousness
+- Loss of consciousness or altered states of consciousness

 - Changes in behavior, such as confusion or agitation